canonical/ubuntu-pro-docs/account-setup.rst

 As before, we recommend adding a secondary user to the portal, to ensure continuity of access.

+Open the User menu, and select *My account*.

+..  image:: /images/portal-user-menu.png
+    :alt: The user menu is the last item in the main menu

-Check *Account users* from the main menu.
-If a secondary user is not already listed, add one now.
-Select the account profile icon, then *My account* > *New user*.
-Also select the *Active Ubuntu Advantage user* option, so that the new contact is enabled as a Support Portal user.
+If a secondary user is not already listed, add one now with the *New user* button.
+Also select the *Active Ubuntu Pro user* option, so that the new contact is enabled as a Support Portal user.

 -----------